 HiSET Social Studies Study Guide: Economics

-Economics questions will assess your knowledge/understanding of:
+Economics questions will assess your knowledge and understanding of:

 - Basic economic concepts

-- How governments influence/interact with the economy
+- How governments influence and interact with the economy

 - Consumer economics